 Does such a thing as natural penicillin exist?
-It turns out that yes it does, and even better, Peruvians claim that it’s a wonder cure for a variety of illnesses.
-This mysterious medicine is called Tocosh and has it’s origins in north and central Peru.
+Well, it turns out that it does – Peruvians claim that it’s a wonder cure for a variety of illnesses.
+This mysterious medicine is called tocosh and has its origins in the north and center of Peru.
 It’s also known as Inca Penicillin or Ancient Andean Antibiotic, because its existence dates back to Incan and pre-Incan culture: that of the Chavin.Tocosh in its natural form (fermented potatoes) can be found in Huánuco and Huaraz.

 Where can you find Tocosh?

-Eating these fermented potatoes, usually in a sort of porridge dessert, or in its powdered form mixed with liquid, can act as a preventative or cure for numerous ailments.
+Eating these fermented potatoes, usually in a sort of porridge dessert, or in its powdered form mixed with liquid; can act as a preventative or cure for numerous ailments.
 Tocosh is used for the common cold, gastric ulcers, heartburn, pneumonia, and even altitude sickness.
-This natural Andean antibiotic also boosts the immune system, reduces inflammation of the urinary tracts, prevents osteoporosis, helps to improve the digestive system and helps maintain body temperature.
+This natural Andean antibiotic also boosts the immune system, reduces inflammation of urinary tracts, prevents osteoporosis, helps improve the digestive system and helps maintain body temperature.
 Ground into a flour, this Inca penicillin can also be applied to wounds.